 Asthma is characterized by the inflammation of the bronchial tubes with increased production of sticky secretions inside the tubes.
 People with asthma experience these symptoms when the airways tighten, inflame and fill with mucus.
 Mometasone is used to control and prevent symptoms such as wheezing and shortness of breath that is caused by asthma.

-By using this medication you can help control the symptoms of asthma, so you can maintain regular activities and decease lost time at school or work.
+By using this medication you can help control the symptoms of asthma, so you can maintain regular activities and decrease lost time at school or work.
 This medication works by reducing the inflammation or swelling of the airways in the lungs to make breathing easier.

 This medication must be used regularly to be effective.
 It does not work right away and should not be used to relieve sudden asthma attacks.
 If an asthma attack occurs, use your quick-relief inhaler